zachlasiuk/arm-software-developers-ads/content/learning-paths/embedded/docker/2dockerfile.md

 ```console
 docker run -i -t arm-environment /bin/bash
 ```
-and you will enter a terminal of the docker image.
+and you will enter the terminal of the docker image.
 Verify everything is working correctly with, for example:
 ```console
 armclang --version
 ```